kennethormandy/craft-s3securedownloads/README.md

 # S3 Secure Downloads plugin for Craft CMS

-This plugin will return a signed URL used to allow temporary S3 downloads.
-It also proxies the request and ensures there is a valid user session.
+This plugin will return a [signed URL](http://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html) used to allow temporary access to private objects with an expiring URL.
+You can optionally allow file downloads only to logged in users and force file downloads (useful for PDF files).
+This plugin was originally developed for a client in the financial services industry who wanted to make sure only logged in users had access to downloads of financial reports, and download links couldn't be shared.

+Craft introduced the ability to have private S3 assets in [2.6.2771](https://craftcms.com/changelog#build2771).
+Now you can keep your S3 objects private but grant temporary access to them with an expiring download link.

 ![Alt text](resources/screenshots/screenshot.png?raw=true "Screenshot")